pantajoe/revealjs-plugin-social-presence/README.md

 As the GraphQL backend also exposes a native WebSocket for GraphQL realtime subscriptions and a Socket.IO WebSocket, you need to expose port 5000 (GraphQL) and 8080 (Socket.IO) to the outside world.

+For an example NginX configuration check out the [`nginx.conf`](./backend/config/api/nginx.conf) file for the API and the [`nginx.conf`](./backend/config/socket/nginx.conf) file for the Socket.IO WebSocket.

 ### Backend Configuration

 You need to configure the following environment variables: